Nadhirovich/My-Challenge/README.md

 # My-Challenge

-This repo is made to represent the cgi-challenge.
+This repo is made to represent a personal challenge.
 Part I contains code files for the first four questions, and the second for the rest of the questions.

 ## Part I